 The idea is to get started, take the first step into raw feeding, that's what is important.
 Soon you will gain knowledge and become confident that raw food is good for your dog.
 This will be evident just watching your dog improve in many areas like; better coat, increased muscle mass, a calmer demeanor, smaller poop, cleaner teeth, less gas, less dog odor, plus much more.
 Thes confirmations will encourage you to explore other variations of raw feeding like 'prey model raw' and 'Franken prey'.

-I now offer phone or skype consultations for those that are serious about helping their pets.
-For a small fee that goes to support my studies, I will share everything I have learned over the last 16 years feeding raw and dealing with cancer.
+I now offer phone or skype consultations for those that have issues with their pets.
+For a small fee that goes to support these research projects, I will share everything I have learned over the last 16 years feeding a raw food diet and dealing with cancer.
 MORE HERE

 This is what I use to detox pets coming from kibble.
 I also use this as a prevention protocol for my own pets.
 I have over 16 years of experience with this and the results speak for themselves, my pets and many other are still on this.

 I thank you in advance.
 I'm unable to continue these important projects and help animals with cancer if it was not for your generous support.

 This book is for anyone who is sitting on the fence and wanting to switch their dog or cat to a raw food diet yet are unsure how to do it.
 Maybe there is an element of fear or perhaps you are confused by the conflicting information online and in other books.
 Everything I describe in this book has been tested on my own pets, and many others, over the last 15 years.
 This is a beginner’s guide to raw feeding that will provide you with all the information you need to get started.
 In purchasing this book, you also gain personal access to me.
 In the forum section on my website I will answer any questions or concerns you may have.